JuliaGeo/Geodesy.jl/README.md

   ```

 We see that the basic nature of a datum is precisely the same regardless of
-whether we're doing a traditional survey or using a GPS reciever.
+whether we're doing a traditional survey or using a GPS receiver.

 ### Terrestrial reference systems and frames